LoicLeGal/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

-If `kube-reserved` and/or `system-reserved` is not enforced and system daemons exceed their reservation, `kubelet` evicts pods whenever the overall node memory usage is higher than 31.5Gi or `storage` is greater than 90Gi.
+If `kube-reserved` and/or `system-reserved` is not enforced and system daemons exceed their reservation, `kubelet` evicts pods whenever the overall node memory usage is higher than 31.5Gi or `storage` is less than 90Gi.